What Type of Compensation Can I Get for a Bus Accident?

 When someone is driving a motor vehicle, they have some degree of control.
 The driver might brake, accelerate, swerve, or engage in other measures to try and avoid an accident.
 When you’re on a bus, you are at the mercy of others.

-Your Lawyer Will Figure Out Who Should Pay for Your Damages (It May Be the Bus Company)
+Your Lawyer Will Figure Out Who Should Pay for Your Damages (The Robeson County Example)

 A Private Company